xbeat/Machine-Learning/README.md

 Bias in Stochastic Gradient Descent (SGD)

 Stochastic Gradient Descent is a fundamental optimization algorithm in machine learning.
 While it's highly effective, it can introduce bias in the training process.
 This bias can affect model performance and generalization.
 Let's explore the nature of this bias and its implications.

+## Explaining ROC Curve and AUC in Model Evaluation with Python

+Introduction to ROC Curve and AUC

+The Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) are essential tools for evaluating binary classification models.
+They help assess a model's ability to distinguish between classes across various classification thresholds.

 ## Dunder Methods in Python